cocoabunnie/PrideMonthAwarenessPage/README.md

 Submission: https://pride-month-awareness-page.vercel.app/

+This is a page that was completed in less than 24 hours as an assignment for the CUNY Tech Talent Pipeline Bootcamp

 Assignment Given:
 Choose a cause that your group really cares about and put together a small informational website  using HTML/CSS trying to convince people to donate to or help this cause.
 This site should be  2-3 pages and look as professional as possible using modern design trends.
 Research similar  websites to get inspiration.
 Once you have decided on a cause,